guillaumepiot/cotidia-cms-base/cmsbase/docs/page_reference.md

 `BasePage.objects.get_published_live()`: Returns all the published versions of the published pages

-`BasePage.objects.get_published_original()`: Returns all the original versions of the published pages
+`BasePage.objects.get_published_originals()`: Returns all the original versions of the published pages

 `BasePage.objects.get_originals()`: Returns all original pages, published and not published